Scolty Hill Mountain Biking Trails

 Scolty Hill is on the outskirts of Banchory, just over the River Dee from the town centre, and forms the eastern end of the Forest of Blackhall.
-Scolty Wood is managed with the help of the local community through Scolty Woodland Park Association.|
+The large stone tower at the summit of Scolty is a local landmark visible from miles around.

-Scolty provides loads of challenges for the experienced mountain biker, and yet still manages to be suitable for a family cycle if you choose your paths carefully.
+In summary; Scolty provides loads of challenges for the experienced mountain biker, and yet still manages to be suitable for a family cycle if you choose your paths carefully.

 Scolty is at one side of the Blackhall Forest, Shooting Greens is at the other.
-In between lies some superb mountain biking all of which is easily accessible.
+In between lies loads of superb mountain biking, all of which is easily accessible.
 A notice board in the car park provides a last minute reminder of the main routes to the tower, though if you want to follow the cross country routes then you will need to bring a decent map with you.

 Scolty to Shooting Greens Trail

 This waymarked cycle trail now forms part of the DeesideWay, and is on forest roads all the way.
 From Scolty the cycle route goes through the Blackhall Forest to Shooting Greens at its western end.
 From there you can retrace or you can do a slightly longer circular loop that brings you back to Scolty.
 This longer route is a wee bit more hilly than the basic trail.

 There are hidden gems of single track, swooping downhills and challenging climbs scattered through out the Blackahll forest.
 They are not marked, but they are there.
 Just get out and explore.
 You can spend a whole day here and still be able to uncover something new the next time you return.